readthedocs/ethicalads.io/content/posts/2021-visualizing-ad-data-at-ethicalads.md

 and presenting data to our advertisers, publishers, and ourselves.

-We gave [Metabase](https://www.metabase.com/?ref=ethicalads.io) a try on a recommendation from [Eric Berry](https://twitter.com/coderberry), who previously founded CodeFund, another company dedicated to ethical advertising.
+We gave [Metabase](https://www.metabase.com/?ref=ethicalads.io) a try on a glowing recommendation from [Eric Berry](https://twitter.com/coderberry), who previously founded CodeFund, another company dedicated to ethical advertising.
 Eric raved about Metabase and used it in CodeFund's product before it shut down.